trankimtung/aws-llmops-workshop/docs/part-01/50-building-a-cicd-pipeline.md

 # Building a Continuous Integration and Continuous Deployment Pipeline

 In the previous chapter  you have observed how AWS CDK works, manually deployed both the infrastructure code and the demo application to a test environment and verified that they are working as expected.
-Now you will build a Continuous Integration and Continuous Deployment (CI/CD) pipeline to automate that process, targeting both a QA and a Production environment.
+Now you will build a Continuous Integration and Continuous Deployment (CI/CD) pipeline to automate that process, targeting a QA and a Production environment.

 This diagram shows what the architecture looks like after a CI/CD pipeline, backed by AWS CodePipeline, is added: